-Food intolerance is an adverse food reaction due to a lack food specific digestive enzymes.
-An enzymes deficiency occur when the body is unable to produce a sufficient quantity of enzymes to properly break down foods eaten.
+Food intolerance is an adverse food reaction due to a lack of food-specific digestive enzymes.
+An enzymes deficiency occur when the body is unable to produce a sufficient amount of enzymes to break down foods appropriately eaten.
 Unlike a life-threatening food allergy, intolerance does not involve the production of antibodies, nor is it mediated by histamine.

-As an alternative to elimination, enzymes supplementation may assist and enhance the digestion of foods, therefore allowing greater availability of nutrients for the body.
+As an alternative to elimination, enzyme supplementation may assist and enhance the digestion of foods, therefore allowing greater availability of nutrients for the body.
 Enzymes are capable of breaking down dietary constituents small enough to minimize encounters of intolerance and maximize absorbability.

 A full spectrum digestive enzyme formula, such as Intolerance Complex, provides support for both standard and different food intolerances.
 As lactose and gluten intolerance are the most widespread concern, Intolerance Complex contains lactase for digesting the dairy sugar lactose and DPP-IV activity for digesting gluten proteins found in wheat and other grains.
 Alpha Galactosidase is included for digesting gas-forming complex starches commonly found in beans, grains, and fibrous vegetables.
 Support for protein, fat, and carbohydrate digestion rounds out the formula to expand the body's capacity to liberate nutrients from foods eaten.
 By doing so, the fuel available for metabolism and cellular health is increased.